-The inactive volcano is one of five separate shield volcanoes that make up the Big Island of Hawaii.
+It is one of five separate shield volcanoes that make up the Big Island of Hawai’i.
 It is so large that the mountain is gradually sinking into the sea floor under the pressure of its own weight.

 The summit is so high that altitude sickness is a problem for many, and tourists are encouraged to make extended stops on their drive up to allow their body to adjust.
 But for determined astronomers, dizziness and shortness of breath are a small price to pay for some of the best observing conditions on Earth.

-Here observers are treated to approximately 300 clear nights per year, due to the fact that the summit rests above 40% of the Earth’s atmosphere (including the inversion layer) and 90% of its water vapor.
-And with the site’s location 20° north of the equator, all of the northern sky is visible as well as a majority of the stars in the southern sky.
+Here observers are treated to approximately 300 clear nights per year, due to the fact that the summit rests above 40 percent of the Earth’s atmosphere (including the inversion layer) and 90 percent of its water vapor.
+And with the site’s location 20 degrees north of the equator, all of the northern sky is visible as well as a majority of the stars in the southern sky.
 For these reasons, Mauna Kea has been an astronomically important site since observers of ancient times marveled at its incredibly clear view of the night sky.
-Today, there are over a dozen major telescopes at the site, which is managed by the University of Hawaii.
+Today, there are over a dozen major telescopes at the site, which is managed by the University of Hawai’i.

 In fact, four of the largest optical reflecting telescopes in the world are atop Mauna Kea.
 These are the two 10-meter telescopes of the W. M. Keck Observatory, the 8.2-meter Subaru Telescope, and the 8.1-meter Gemini North Observatory.
 On a plateau north of the summit, work has begun to build the Thirty Meter Telescope, which will be the largest optical and infrared telescope in the world.